Chapter 6 : Bloody Noses

 I decided to skip washing my hair though.
 Tonight’s a nice night out but it’s a little humid.
 So I just put my hair in a messy braid.
 The frizz going on with my hair this week is really starting to hit a nerve with me.
 Victoire gave me this dark blue romper thing to wear.
 It’s pretty cute!
 It’s a halter top with spaghetti straps.
 Teddy and Vic didn’t get to go out on their date because the restaurant overbooked their reservations, so she lent me her outfit.
-It’s like a jumpsuit but with shorts instead of long pantlegs.
+It has shorts instead of long pantlegs so my pale legs look even paler.
 It’s made of this light flow-y material, and it doesn’t have sleeves, so I won’t be sweating my arse off too much.
 Which is good, because I can lift up my arms and dry my arm pits with the windows open in the car.
 Boo ya!

 Since I’m not as skinny as Vic is, it’s a bit tight in the bust region.
 I have a bigger bust than both Dom and Vic, which sort of sucks since they have the cutest clothes out of all of us girls.
 Their grandmother sends them cute European things.
 My grandmother knits me sweaters with my first initial on them.
 Not that I’m complaining – it’s a good mixture, actually.
 Dom loves my grandmother’s sweaters.
 The Weasley’s and the Delacour’s definitely fit well for each other.
 The best union of them all, if you ask me.